 I use writing in bereavement counselling.
 I’ve been a volunteer with Cruse Bereavement Care and I have run writing groups with the bereavement counselling teams at Princess Alice Hospice in Surrey and the Macmillan team at Meadow House Hospice in west London.

 My book, Writing in Bereavement, A Creative Handbook, is a practical guide for counsellors, therapists, volunteers and others involved in helping people after a bereavement.
-It’s full of ideas and structured exercises to enable people to write about their memories, feelings and thoughts as they work through grief.
+It’s full of ideas and structured exercises to enable people to write safely about their memories, feelings and thoughts as they work through grief.

 The book is part of a series published by Jessica Kingsley Publishers entitled’ Writing for personal development and therapy’.
 The series includes titles by leading practitioners such as Gillie Bolton and Kate Thompson.